jamonholmgren/jammin_lobby/Godot_Multiplayer_Explained.md

 `multiplayer.peer_disconnected(peer_id)`

-This will fire with the other peer's id on your client.
+This will fire with the disconnected peer's id on all clients.

 #### When the server disconnects